-- This amount is paid shortly after receiving the signed subsidy contract, assuming any pending requirements are met. - The partnership may decide to share the lump sum amongst several partners.
+- This amount is paid out to the lead partner shortly after receiving the signed subsidy contract, assuming any pending requirements are met. - The partnership may decide to share the lump sum amongst several partners.
 This split will be shown in the budget part of the step 2 application form (in the lump sum section of the application form).